 At the same time, meeting the challenge of educating today's practice-ready health lawyers is a new and unique enterprise.
 Navigating complex health law issues increasingly requires a sophisticated understanding of the confluence of science, technology and social science, something not usually taught in a more traditional, finite health law program.

 Recognizing these new dynamics, UA's Health Law Certificate Program takes a 'boots on the ground' approach, providing skills training and externships to meet the one to two year experience prerequisite to employment.
 This skills training and externship experience will allow graduates to hit the ground running in their first years of practice in multiple areas, such as regulatory compliance and risk management, while encouraging continuous reflection on the relationship between law, science and technology.

-To complete the certificate, students must complete a core set of four health law courses and a semester-long externship.
+To complete the certificate, students must complete four health law courses from a variety of class offerings and complete a semester-long externship.